mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 ### Operator Precedence (not!)

 Unlike most programming languages where a defined precedence is established for mathematical operators, Hyperscript expects the programmer to explicitly define the order of operations using parentheses `()`.
+This avoids some side-effects typical of other languages where the precedence is baked in and sometimes leads to unexpected results.

 ### Async Agnostic

-Many method calls, such as the 'fetch()' method are asynchronous behind the scenes.
-All Promise resolutions and error management are handled for you behind the scenes in Hyperscript.
+Many method calls, including Hyperscripts 'fetch()' method are implemented asynchronously behind the scenes.
+Hyperscript handles Promise resolution and error management for you.
+You can expect a Promise to be resolved before the next HS code line is executed, as would be for the async/await syntax in vanilla JS.

-You can explicitly designate a function as synchronous with the `async` keyword but any system or server side Promise based methods will be resolved before HS proceeds with the next code line.
+You can explicitly designate a function as asynchronous with the `async` keyword but any system or server side Promise based methods are still resolved before HS proceeds with the next code line.

 ### Using Objects